brainzvsbeauty2/call-center-app/README.md

  ## Techincal Requirements

-Display information for the employee to type in certain information while assisting callers.
+1. Display information for the employee to type in certain information while assisting callers.
-  Contact Information about the Caller:
+  *Contact Information about the Caller:
-  Name (required)
+  *Name (required)
-  Call back number (required)
+  *Call back number (required)
-  Email address. (optional)
+  * Email address. (optional)

-The call center employee should select the reason for the call from a list of options Options for the List of Reasons
+2. The call center employee should select the reason for the call from a list of options *Options for the List of Reasons
-  Web-site
-  Administration
-  Transactions
+     *Web-site
+     *dministration
+     *ransactions

 ### Based on the Reason selected by the call center employee a list of fields should appear allowing the call center employee to write information about the call but also prompting and reminding them to ask the caller for certain information.

     List of data elements that will always be available:
-      Main Customer Complaint/ Extended Reason for Calling Additional Notes
+      *Main Customer Complaint/ Extended Reason for Calling *Additional Notes
-      Checkbox: Issue Resolved [  ]
+      *Checkbox: Issue Resolved [  ]
-      Appears if Issue Resolved is Checked: Resolution Notes Textarea
-      Checkbox: Additional Steps Needed [  ]
+      Appears if Issue Resolved is Checked: Resolution Notes Textarea *Checkbox: Additional Steps Needed [  ]
-      Appears if Additional Steps Needed is Checked: Steps Textarea
+      *Appears if Additional Steps Needed is Checked: Steps Textarea

 ### For Web-Site Related calls the fields that the call center employee needs to fill out are:

-    Verification ( Last 4 of SSN and Date of Birth or Security question)  (required) Web Page (required): the actual page the user is calling about Portion of the page (optional): navigation, footer, menu, dropdown etc.
+    *Verification ( Last 4 of SSN and Date of Birth or Security question)  (required) *Web Page (required): the actual page the user is calling about *Portion of the page (optional): navigation, footer, menu, dropdown etc.
-    Browser Type: Chrome, Firefox, Safari, Explorer, Other?
+    *Browser Type: Chrome, Firefox, Safari, Explorer, Other?
-    Browser Version (optional): can be handy for the development team.
+    *Browser Version (optional): can be handy for the development team.
-    Date of the Issue (required):
+    *Date of the Issue (required):
-    Time the issue happened (required):
+    *Time the issue happened (required):
-    Steps the user followed to cause the issue (optional)
+    *Steps the user followed to cause the issue (optional)

 ### For Administration Related calls the fields that the call center employee needs to fill out are:

-    Username (required)
+    *Username (required)
-    Account number: (optional)
+    *Account number: (optional)
-    Verification ( Last 4 of SSN and Date of Birth or Security question)  (required) What was the user’s issue? (why can’t they log in or trying to register or account lock) (required)
+    *Verification ( Last 4 of SSN and Date of Birth or Security question)  (required) *What was the user’s issue? (why can’t they log in or trying to register or account lock) (required)

 ### For Transaction Related calls the fields that the call center employee needs to fill out are:

-    Username (required)
+    *Username (required)
-    Verification ( Last 4 of SSN and Date of Birth or Security question)  (required) Transaction ID (required)
+    *Verification ( Last 4 of SSN and Date of Birth or Security question)  (required) *Transaction ID (required)
-    Date of transaction: (required)
+    *Date of transaction: (required)
-    Place of service: Place the transaction was taken place (store, restaurant , or place of business) (required)
-    Amount: The amount for the transaction (required) Transaction type: Was the transaction a mistake or fraud or return ? (required)
+    *Place of service: Place the transaction was taken place (store, restaurant , or place of business) (required) *Amount: The amount for the transaction (required) *Transaction type: Was the transaction a mistake or fraud or return ? (required)